-Stay True to the Scene
+Stay true to the scene

-When cutting dialog, there are often conflicting priorities.
+When cutting dialogue, there are often conflicting priorities.
 There is the script as it’s written, the director’s vision which is evident in the footage, and there is the intent of the scene.
 Sometimes these three things don’t line up quite the same way.
 A script should work as a script, but that doesn’t mean it translates perfectly to shot footage.
 For this reason, a director might stray from the script to emphasize a particular point.
 Likewise, a director’s vision might work as raw footage, but it doesn’t always carry over with the same intent when it’s cut together.
 An editor’s first priority is to stay true to the intended message of the scene.
 This takes into account the written script, the directorial decisions from shooting and what the editor sees on the screen.
-The best way to understand the true purpose of a scene is to look at it in context of the overall story.
+The best way to understand the true purpose of a scene is to look at it in the context of the overall story.

 It’s also important for the editor to understand they don’t work in isolation.
 A finished cinematic work is the result of collaboration.
-An editor needs to keep open communication with the director and screenwriter to understand the purpose of the dialog in their edit.
-Simply talking through dialog with the rest of the production team will help the editor keep perspective on the footage they are cutting.
+An editor needs to keep open communication with the director and screenwriter to understand the purpose of the dialogue in their edit.
+Simply talking through dialogue with the rest of the production team will help the editor keep perspective on the footage they are cutting.

-Keep on Pace
+Keep on pace

 One of the greatest superpowers a video editor wields is the ability to compress or expand time.
 A video editor controls a scene by how it’s paced.
-Captured footage is limited unto itself by the delivery of the talent on-screen and the real time display of action.
+Captured footage is limited unto itself by the delivery of the talent on-screen and the real-time display of action.
 The video editor can extend that pace by holding on a single shot before cutting to the next line or by adding in a reaction shot.
 They can speed things up by trimming clips and overlaying them on top of each other.
-Either way, the pace of dialog is not limited by the talents’ delivery.
+Either way, the pace of the dialogue is not limited by the talents’ delivery.

 Scene pacing should be dictated by the scene’s goal — what it’s trying to accomplish.
 A video editor needs to keep their audience in mind and know that the audience is trying to follow along.
 That means they may need to add in “pregnant” pauses to build tension and let the audience catch up.
-They can also bewilder the audience by crashing various lines of dialog into one another, forcing the audience to run along and only catch the pieces that stand out.
+They can also bewilder the audience by crashing various lines of dialogue into one another, forcing the audience to run along and only catch the pieces that stand out.
 Both techniques have their place in video editing, the key is in using them wisely.

 The easiest solution is for the editor to use cutaway shots.
 Chances are there will be some break points in the audio, even if there isn’t in the visual continuity.
 A cutaway allows the editor to mask their edit between different takes.
 The first shot rolls, and while it’s audio track continues on, the video cuts away.
-Underneath the cutaway shot, the audio cuts to the second shot and when the timing is right, the second shot cuts in over the cutaway.
+Underneath the cutaway shot, the audio cuts to the second shot, and when the timing is right, the second shot cuts in over the cutaway.